jobovy/apogee/README.md

 apokasc= apread.apokasc()
 ```

-read the APOKASC catalog and matches and combines it with the allStar
+reads the APOKASC catalog and matches and combines it with the allStar
 catalog.

 *apogee.tools.read* also contains routines to read the various